 - final competition with the candidates from other faculties through a presentation with discussion by the TGS Award jury in May 2024.

 - Jury members are preferably JA@UT members, one per faculty.

-- Jury members can be in the jury for a max. period of 3 years.
+- Jury members can be on the jury for a max. period of 3 years.

 - The chair is the Dean of TGS.

-- In case jury members have a conflict of interest they abstain from the deliberations and voting for that candidate, but they may propose to the chair a back-up jury member (preferrable from JA@UT) to replace them.
+- In case jury members have a conflict of interest, they abstain from the deliberations and voting for that candidate, but they may propose to the chair a backup jury member (preferable from JA@UT) to replace them.

 * Please note: The TGS Award is only available for current UT Master's students.